Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

 \subsection{Preconditioned Iterative Multimethod Eigensolver}

-The singular vector approximation scheme that we are utilizing here is named Preconditioned Iterative Multimethod Eigensolver (PIME) \cite{wu2017primme_svds}, which is an extension of the state-of-the-art package PRIMME \cite{stathopoulos2010primme}.
-This state-of-the-art SVD package enables practitioners to solve a variety of large and sparse singular value problems with or without preconditioning that assures unprecedented efficiency, robustness, and accuracy, for both smallest and largest singular triplets.
+The singular vector approximation scheme that we are utilizing here is named Preconditioned Iterative Multimethod Eigensolver (PIME) \cite{wu2017primme_svds}, which is an extension of the state-of-the-art package called PRIMME \cite{stathopoulos2010primme}.
+PRIMME is capable of solving a range of both large and sparse singular value problems either with or without preconditioning; thus, PRIMME assures unprecedented efficiency, robustness, and accuracy, for both the smallest and the largest singular triplets.
+We denote the hybrid framework, replacing the explicit singular vector computation of $\mathcal{G}$, i.e., Step 4 of Alg.~\ref{alg:ggd}, using the approximation of singular vectors using PIME, by GGD-PIME.

-PIME inputs a data matrix, denoted as $A\in\mathbb{R}^{m\times n}$, and two parameters, namely, the number of desired singular triplets, denoted as $T_I$, and tolerance, denoted as $\delta$, which then outputs approximated $L$-many singular triplets.
-PIME relies on eigensolvers that work on the equivalent eigenvalue formulations on $C$, where
+PIME inputs a data matrix, denoted as $A\in\mathbb{R}^{m\times n}$, and two parameters, namely, the number of targeted singular triplets, denoted as $T_I$, and tolerance, denoted as $\delta$, which then outputs approximated $L$-many singular triplets.
+PIME depends on eigensolvers that rely on an equivalent eigenvalue formulation on $C$ and $B$, where